Shikharai100/notes-frontend/README.md

 # notes-frontend
+This is my first repository .
-A simple and responsive Notes App built with React and Tailwind CSS.
+It's a simple and responsive Notes App built with React and Tailwind CSS.
 Users can create and delete notes through a clean and interactive interface.